aldo-manco-jr/shak-frontend-angular/README.md

 `ng -v`
 if you can see the version of both, then they're correctly installed.

-### Clone Project in your Computer
+## Clone Project in your Computer

 The example git commands assume you have a GitHub account

-If you want to build your own version of SHAK, you'll need to fetch the git sources both for Front-End and Back-End.
+If you want to build your own version of SHAK, **you'll need to fetch the git sources both for Front-End and Back-End.**

-#### Front-End
+### Front-End

-To initialize your local repository using the SHAK source tree, clone the main repository in your IDE with the command:
+To initialize your local repository using the SHAK source tree, clone the main repository with this command:
 `git clone https://github.com/aldo-manco-jr/shak-frontend.git`

 After your project has finished cloning the front-end, go to the console and execute the following command:
 `cd %YOUR_CLONED_FRONT-END_PATH%`
 `npm install`
+such that all the packages that we have used in the Front-End, written in **package.json**, will be automatically installed.

-Now that the client is ready, you have to run this command to run the client:
+Now that the client is ready, **you have to write this command each time you want to run the client**:
 `ng serve`
-such that all the packages that we have used in the Front-End, written in package.json, will be automatically installed.

-#### Back-End
+### Back-End

-To initialize your local repository using the SHAK source tree, clone the main repository in your IDE with the command:
+To initialize your local repository using the SHAK source tree, clone the main repository with this command:
 `git clone https://github.com/aldo-manco-jr/shak-backend.git`

 After your project has finished cloning the back-end, go to the console and execute the following command:
 `cd %YOUR_CLONED_BACK-END_PATH%`
 `npm install`
+such that all the packages that we have used in the Back-End, written in package.json, will be automatically installed.

-Now that the client is ready, you have to run this command to run the client:
+Now that the server is ready, **you have to write this command each time you want to run the server**:
 `nodemon start`
-such that all the packages that we have used in the Back-End, written in package.json, will be automatically installed.

 ### Further help